 Consider Investing in a Qualified Opportunity Zone (QOZ) Investing realized capital gains into a QOZ fund provides the opportunity to defer tax on capital gains realized within the last six months until December 31, 2026; also, it provides the opportunity for tax-free growth on any appreciation on the QOZ fund investment as long as you hold your interest for at least ten years.
 The law allows (1) federal tax deferral of capital gain invested in a QOZ until the earlier of when the fund is sold or December 31, 2026, and (2) federal tax avoidance on investment gain on the initial QOZ investment if held for at least ten years.
 If you have realized significant capital gains in the last six months, speak with your advisor about our approved QOZ fund.
 The QOZ fund manager and underlying real estate investments matter when taking advantage of the tax-free growth and to make up for the lack of liquidity.
 The capital gain deferred or avoided might still be taxable at the state level (four states, including California, do not conform to the federal QOZ tax law), and the federal income taxes will be due with the filing of the 2026 tax return.
 The deadline to reinvest capital gains realized is 180 days after the date the gain was realized.
 The investment does not have to take place in the same calendar year to qualify for deferral.
 Be sure to confirm timing deadlines with your CPA.

 New Pass-Through Entity Tax Currently, 29 states (several more have proposals pending) have enacted a pass-through entity tax (PTET) since the Tax Cuts and Jobs Act limited the deductibility of state and local income taxes after 2017 until they are projected to sunset in 2026.
-The PTET allows taxpayers of flow-through entities to opt into paying state income tax on net income from the pass-through entity at the entity level, which then becomes a deduction for federal income tax purposes.
+The PTET allows taxpayers of flow-through entities to opt into paying state income tax on net income from the pass-through entity at the entity level, which reduces income for federal income tax purposes.
 For most taxpayers, this will reduce federal income taxes, similar to when state income taxes were fully deductible under the tax law prior to the TCJA.
 However, there are a few caveats, so it does not always make sense to opt in.
 Every state has different tax rates with their own nuances, so a call with your CPA is required to determine if this makes sense for you.
 The election must be made, and state income taxes must be paid before 12/31/2022 to benefit from the deduction this year.

 Key Annual Metrics: